Lesaun/udacity-car-p1-lane-detection/README.md

 I really hope no one uses this in an actual self-driving car.
 It's really bad ;).

-It's very quick to find anything a lane line even the shadow of a tree.
+It's very quick to find almost anything a lane line even the shadow of a tree.
 It also makes no attempt at mapping the curves in the lane lines.

 I can only imaine the anarchy that would insue if an actual self-driving car was on the road with this code.